caido/documentation/src/concepts/plugins/frontend_sdk.md

 const reqEditor = sdk.ui.httpRequestEditor();
 ```

-This creates a request pane.

 ### To create a response editor:

 ``` ts
 const respEditor = sdk.ui.httpResponseEditor();
 ```

-This creates a response pane.

 ## scopes